Samuel Fraunces: Children's books

 Lossing's Phoebe Fraunces legend was largely forgotten, until it was re-introduced in Judith Berry Griffin's 1977 children's book, Phoebe and the General (later renamed Phoebe the Spy).
 The fictional 13-year-old Phoebe character is Samuel Fraunces's daughter, and he tells her that he's overheard something about an assassination plot against Washington.
-Phoebe sees Thomas Hickey sprinkle something on the general's food, and throws a plate of poisoned peas out the window, where chickens eat them and fall down dead.
+Phoebe sees Thomas Hickey sprinkle something on the general's food, and she throws a plate of poisoned peas out the window, where chickens eat them and fall down dead.
 Hickey is immediately arrested, and Fraunces and Phoebe are commended by General Washington.

 Another children's book based on the legend is the 2016 title by C. R. Cole, Ainsley Battles, and Breanna Dubbs: Phebe and the Peas.
 In this re-telling "Phebe" is identified by the authors (who all claim to be descendants of Samuel Fraunces) as the young Elizabeth Fraunces.
 The story of the poisoned peas is given as a true family story passed down through the generations.